fraoustin/dbcli-docker/mycli/README.md

 # Usage

-If you have not a postgresql server you can run a server with docker
+If you have not a mysql server you can run a server with docker

 ```
 docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:tag